Find Affordable College Courses

 Boston, MA

-You’ll join some of the best and brightest minds around you if you attend Boston University.
-The school came in at #2 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools in the New England Region list.
-Located in the city of Boston, Boston U is a private not-for-profit college with a very large student population.
+You’ll be in good company if you decide to attend Boston University.
+It ranked #2 on our 2023 Best Design & Applied Arts Bachelor’s Degree Schools in the New England Region list.
+Located in the large city of Boston, Boston U is a private not-for-profit school with a very large student population.

 Design majors at Northeastern take out an average of $23,615 in student loans while working on their Bachelor's Degree.